 - Other pressure cooker recipes you’ll love

 Do you buy Starbucks egg bites in the morning with your coffee, well I did for a long time until I figured out how to make these pressure cooker egg bites at home!!
-We’ve even had them for dinner. 😉 Yet another favorite easy Instant Pot recipes added to our list here on The Typical Mom.
+We’ve even had them for dinner. 😉 Yet another favorite easy Instant Pot recipes we make weekly because they are so delicious.

 You can add just about any ingredients you like, but this version is meat free but still full of flavor and great when you’re on the go.
 What is fun is you can change it up every single time you make them.
 Meat lovers is great, vegetarian works well too and low calorie like Instant Pot egg white egg bites works great too.